i2r-simmc/i2r-simmc-2021/subtask_2/README.md

 2. Pick the model you like (I am using uncased_L-4_H-512_A-8.zip) and move it into bert_model/ then unzip it.

-3. cd bert_model/ then bash run.sh
+3. cd bert_model/ and change bert_config.json to config.json.

+4. bash run.sh

 ## DSTC 10 Track 3 Data